CSRAMS/CPC_problems/ICPC_MA_2021-22/J/README.md

   - BBAA: Alice's first card must be 3.
   - BAAB: Alice's cards must be 2 and 8.

-  If even necessary, we can know for sure the number of possible arrangements via the combination formula: how many pairs of indicies for two cards (the other two are forced once two are picked) can we pick from a set of 4:
+  If even necessary, we can know for sure the number of possible arrangements via the combination formula: how many pairs of indices for two cards (the other two are forced once two are picked) can we pick from a set of 4:

   4 choose 2 = n!/(r!(n-r!)) = 4!/(2!2!) = 6